-In collaboration with conservator Dr. Susan L. Buck, VIVID VIEW exhibits photographed paint samples from historic houses throughout Virginia.
+In collaboration with conservator Dr. Susan L. Buck, VIVID VIEW exhibited photographed paint samples from historic houses throughout Virginia.
 Intersecting historical style with modern science, these microscopic views into cross-sections of historical paint layers reveal macroscopic trends.
-Colorful, abstracted images showcase historical paint as a prominent element of interior design, dictating how historical actors lived in, re-adapted, and reflected fashionable period taste.
+Colorful, abstracted images showcased historical paint as a prominent element of interior design, dictating how historical actors lived in, re-adapted, and reflected fashionable period taste.

 These colorful images of history convey practical, present-day implications for interpretation, dating, and insight into eighteenth-century buildings and interiors.
-Featuring paint samples from 13 historic sites both private and public, VIVID VIEW blurs the poles of art and science and highlights the latest efforts in historical preservation by revealing paint as an influential element in how we decorate and who we are.
+Featuring paint samples from 13 historic sites both private and public, VIVID VIEW blurred the poles of art and science and highlighted the latest efforts in historical preservation by revealing paint as an influential element in how we decorate and who we are.

-VIVID VIEW is made possible in part through the generous support of James D. and Pamela J. Penny and 2012-2013 Paint Detectives Campaign.
+VIVID VIEW was made possible in part through the generous support of James D. and Pamela J. Penny and 2012-2013 Paint Detectives Campaign.

 March 31, 2017